-Enabling DNS

-(System Configuration > DNS Servers)

-At least one DNS server must be added to your system.
-DNS is required when using hostnames instead of IP addresses when setting up NTP servers, syslog servers and VM managers.
-It is also used for call routing that depends on FQDNs.
+This table lists the Pexip Infinity platform configuration steps that are required before you can deploy Conferencing Nodes and make calls.

+Configuration step Purpose 1.
+Enable DNS (System > DNS Servers) Pexip Infinity uses DNS to resolve the hostnames of external system components including NTP servers, syslog servers, SNMP servers and web proxies.
+It is also used for call routing purposes - SIP proxies, gatekeepers, external call control and conferencing systems and so on.
+The address of at least one DNS server must be added to your system.
 You will already have configured at least one DNS server when running the install wizard, but you can now change it or add more DNS servers.

-Enabling NTP

-(System Configuration > NTP Servers)

-Pexip Infinity uses NTP servers to obtain accurate system time.
+Configuration step Purpose 2.
+Enable NTP (System > NTP Servers) Pexip Infinity uses NTP servers to obtain accurate system time.
 This is necessary to ensure correct operation, including configuration replication and log timestamps.

-We strongly recommend that you configure at least 3 distinct NTP servers or NTP server pools to ensure that log entries from all nodes are properly synchronized.
+We strongly recommend that you configure at least three distinct NTP servers or NTP server pools on all your host servers and the Management Node itself.
+This ensures that log entries from all nodes are properly synchronized.
 You will already have configured at least one NTP server when running the install wizard, but you can now change it or add more NTP servers.

-Adding licenses

-(Platform Configuration > Licenses)

-You must install a system license with sufficient concurrent call capacity for your environment before you can place calls to Pexip Infinity services.

-Adding a system location

-(Platform Configuration > Locations)

-These are labels that allow you to group together Conferencing Nodes that are in the same datacenter.
+3. Add licenses (Platform > Licenses) You must install a system license with sufficient concurrent call capacity for your environment before you can place calls to Pexip Infinity services.
+4. Add a system location (Platform > Locations) These are labels that allow you to group together Conferencing Nodes that are in the same datacenter.
 You must have at least one location configured before you can deploy a Conferencing Node.

-Uploading TLS certificates

-(Platform Configuration > TLS Certificates)

-You must install TLS certificates on the Management Node and each Conferencing Node.
+5. Upload TLS certificates (Certificates > TLS Certificates) You must install TLS certificates on the Management Node and - when you deploy them - each Conferencing Node.
 TLS certificates are used by these systems to verify their identity to clients connecting to them.

-All nodes are deployed with self-signed certificates, but we strongly recommend they are replaced with ones signed by either an external CA or a trusted internal CA.

-Adding a Virtual Meeting Room

-(Service Configuration > Virtual Meeting Rooms)

-Conferences take place in Virtual Meeting Rooms and Virtual Auditoriums.
-Configuration includes any PINs required to access the conference.

-Adding an alias for the Virtual Meeting Room

-(done while adding the Virtual Meeting Room)

-A Virtual Meeting Room or Virtual Auditorium can have more than one alias.
-Conference participants can access a Virtual Meeting Room or Virtual Auditorium by dialing any one of its aliases directly.
+All nodes are deployed with self-signed certificates, but we strongly recommend they are replaced with ones signed by either an external CA or a trusted internal CA. 6.
+Add Virtual Meeting Rooms (Services > Virtual Meeting Rooms) Conferences take place in Virtual Meeting Rooms and Virtual Auditoriums.
+VMR configuration includes any PINs required to access the conference.
+You must deploy at least one Conferencing Node before you can call into a conference.
+7. Add an alias for the Virtual Meeting Room (done while adding the Virtual Meeting Room) A Virtual Meeting Room or Virtual Auditorium can have more than one alias.
+Conference participants can access a Virtual Meeting Room or Virtual Auditorium by dialing any one of its aliases.

-Adding a VM manager

-(System Configuration > VM Managers)

-This is the address of the application to use when automatically deploying your Conferencing Nodes.
-It is your vCenter Server, or if you are not using vCenter, it is vSphere on the ESXi host.

-Automatically deploying a new Conferencing Node on a VMware host
+Deploying a Conferencing Node on an ESXi host